antonmc/sheetmap/README.md

 You can see a working version of it here: http://goo.gl/o2bsy where there are links to other apis

-And you can read my blog entry here:
+And you can read my blog entry here: where!?